Revealed: The Osteoporosis ‘Spook’ Factor

 Science has advanced by leaps and bounds in the last couple of decades.
 Researchers have mapped the human genome identifying approximately 25,000 genes in our DNA, found nearly 3,000 different enzymes in the human body, and discovered a PET-scanner that measures the activity of biochemical pathways at the cellular level.
 These are only a few of the myriad of breakthrough discoveries that have taken place in recent years.

 However, scientists are still puzzled by what causes several – if not most – ‘diseases’.
 How can that be?
 Are they not able to connect the dots of what most likely is a much simpler task in comparison to the technological breakthroughs we’ve been witnessing?

-If you have the Save Our Bones Program, you know that I clearly explain what causes osteoporosis, and point out to the baffling fact that mainstream medicine describes the symptoms but not the cause.
-In fact, in Chapter 1 I analyze Merck’s definition of osteoporosis, which basically states that osteoporosis is a disease of bone deterioration with an increase in bone fragility and susceptibility to fracture.1
+If you have the Osteoporosis Reversal Program, you know that I clearly explain what causes osteoporosis, and point out to the baffling fact that mainstream medicine describes the symptoms but not the cause.
+In fact, in Chapter 1, I analyze Merck’s definition of osteoporosis, which basically states that osteoporosis is a disease of bone deterioration with an increase in bone fragility and susceptibility to fracture.1

 Here’s one more example from The Mayo Clinic: